This EITI Report covers Ukraine's extractive sector in 2017. The Report is available in English and Ukrainian.

 |Iron ores||20.9||billion tons|

-The major share of oil and gas payments is channeled to the state budget.
-Taxes and other regular fees paid to the state budget may be used to fund any budget items.
-Therefore, the revenues from oil and gas received by the state are used in the same proportion as other revenues in the country.
+The majority of oil and gas payments made to the government is channelled to the state budget, and is received in the form of taxes and other regular fees.
 The Budget Code of Ukraine No. 2456-VI 2010 determines the procedures for allocation of tax revenues between state and local budgets.

-Starting from 1 January 2018, 5% of the rental payments from oil and gas companies will be channeled to the regions where extraction occurs, which will greatly contribute to improved dialogue and revenue sharing between local communities, extractive companies and authorities.
+Starting 1 January 2018, 5% of the rental payments from oil and gas companies are being channeled to the regions where extraction occurs through subnational payments, contributing to improved dialogue and revenue sharing between local communities, extractive companies and authorities.

-The EITI Report covers oil, gas and mining industries; in particular, coal, iron, manganese, titanium, clay, and sand.
+Ukraine joined the EITI on 17 October 2013.
+EITI reporting covers oil, gas and mining industries; in particular, coal, iron, manganese, titanium, clay, and sand.
 Metal ores account for 97% of Ukraine’s extractive sector exports – almost 6% of total exports of Ukraine.
+The national objectives for EITI implementation are the following: increasing transparency and data disclosure in extractive industries and strengthening partnership between government, local self-governing entities, companies and local communities to decrease tensions.

-The strength of Ukraine’s EITI implementation has been its success in using the process to address local concerns, both through active dissemination and outreach efforts and by providing a platform for an informed public debate.
-Civil society plays a central role in the EITI by being the main driver for the reforms and by keeping the government accountable for the revenues received.
+The strength of Ukraine’s EITI implementation has been its success in using the process to address local concerns, both through active dissemination and outreach efforts and by informing public debate.
+As active participants in the EITI process and main drivers for reform, civil society organisations such as xx and xx play a central in keeping the government accountable for the revenues received.

 The Annual Progress Report provides an overview of all EITI Ukraine's activities during 2016.